The Steve Castor Bag: The Fresh Market Grocery Bag That Broke the Internet

 Create Your Own Reusable Grocery Bags and Get Noticed

 While the impeachment hearings are serious business, what this brief interlude shows us is that branded promotional products can surface at any time and deliver a powerful message.
-Steve Castor (and many others) probably feel his bag of choice did not necessitate all of the attention it has received, and he probably also wishes we would move on to the actual content of the hearings.
-However, this reusable grocery bag highlighted just how effective eco-friendly promotional products can be.
+Steve Castor (and many others) probably feels his bag of choice did not necessitate all of the attention it has received, and he probably also wishes we would move on to the actual content of the hearings.
+However, this reusable grocery shopping bag highlighted just how effective eco-friendly promotional products can be.

 Have you thought about marketing your business with reusable grocery bags?
-We have made it easy for you to get started.
-Design your own reusable bag now!
-And feel free to contact us if you have any questions.
-After more than a decade in business, we know how to make the process easy and affordable for you.Tagged
+Feel free to contact us if you have any questions on how to get started.
+With years of experience, we know how to make the process easy and affordable for you.Tagged